 If you find that you do not have the right documents, you may need to apply for new documents from the relevant agencies.
 If you have the right documents but they have expired, you will need to obtain updated documents, as expired documents will not be accepted as part of your police check, with the exception of a passport expired under 2 years ago.

 For problems relating to your name or names on documents, there may be an option to have them changed to the correct name.
 Contact us for any queries or concerns you have about documents and we will advise you the best possible way to move forward with your check.

 Why Was My Document Not Accepted?

 There are many reasons why a document you have given as part of your police check online may not be accepted.
 In these cases, the relevant agency will contact you directly using the email address or phone number you provided in your application.
-You will be informed of the problem, and advised and assisted in how to move forward with your National Police Check.
+You will be informed of the problem, and advised and assisted in how to move forward with your Police Clearance.
 In some cases, there may be alternative documents which will be accepted.

 One reason as to why a document will be rejected is because of issues with your name.
 If the document displays an abbreviation or alternative spelling of your name, this will be flagged as an inconsistency.
 Another possible reason for rejection is that the name on the document or any other personal information such as date of birth, may be displayed wrongly.

 Other reasons for an unaccepted document can include the following: